samato88/OCLC_SP_API_AppScript/README.md

 Prerequisits:
 Sheet must have OCLC numbers in column A, and the first row of the sheet is reserved for headers.
-API Key and Secret for either the Searh or Metadata API
+API Key and Secret for either the Search or Metadata API v.2

 Caveats:
 Overwrites columns B-K, depending on what search options selected, you will receive a warning about this App Script has a 6 minute timeout for free accounts, 30 minute timeout for corporate accounts.
 This script will currently silently fail upon timeout, so do small batches!!
 Hoping to fix this up a bit in the next version.

-v.18
+v.20

 ---
 Many thanks to [MatchMARC](https://github.com/suranofsky/tech-services-g-sheets-addon) for providing an excellent example.
 Much code borrowed from them.